 To get a Swing component from such an object, call the respective

 If an action toolbar is attached to a specific component (for example, a panel in a tool window), call

-Setting the target ensures that the state of the toolbar buttons depends on the state of the related component, and not on the current focus location within the IDE frame.
+Setting the target ensures that the toolbar buttons’ state depends on the state of the related component, not on the current focus location within the IDE frame.